Yasht i Visperad abag Videvdad: Liturgical structure

 The Videvdad liturgy is one of the variants of the Long Liturgy, the main ritual of Zoroastrianism.
-Among its variants, the Videvdad liturgy is classfied as an intercalation ceremony.
+Among its variants, the Videvdad liturgy is classified as an intercalation ceremony.
 This means it is based on the Visperad liturgy into which a number of chapters, called fragards, are intercalated into the central part of the liturgy.
 In case of the Videvdad liturgy, these intercalations are the 22 fragards of the Vendidad text.